Android-at-The-Library/android_environment/README.md

 #### troubleshooting:
 it might happen that vagrant does not "just work" right out of the box:
 #####on windows:
-  most of the problems from setting up vagrant on windows will have to do with making sure
+  `vagrant ssh` will actually require setting up [putty](http://www.putty.org/) ssh client. most of the problems from setting up vagrant on windows will have to do with making sure that the $PATH variable is set properly for virtualbox(VIRTUALBOX) as well as for vagrant.